Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/README.md

 ### Prerequisites

 - Python 3.7 or later is required to use this package.
+(Ending Python 3.7 support starting December 2023).
 - You must have an [Azure subscription][azure_subscription].
 - An [Azure Machine Learning Workspace][workspace].